GROWING SMALL GRAINS ORGANICALLY

 Project: Farmer-generated training and equipment solutions for producing and processing value-added grains

 For land-constrained farmers in the Northeast, value-added grain production holds great potential for increasing farm profitability while growing crops that can enhance agro-ecosystem health.
 When the traditional small grains crops, which are largely grown in the region as feed or soil-improving cover crops, are managed organically and for food-grade quality, they and their exotic cousins, the ancient wheats spelt, emmer, and einkorn, can fetch retail prices comparable to those of high-value vegetable crops.
 However, a survey of farmers in PA, NY, and NJ showed that two constraints to the development of value-added grain enterprises are lack of expertise in food-grade grain production and processing and difficulty in finding affordable, scale-appropriate production and processing equipment.
 NOFA-NJ, in partnership with the Organic Growers’ Research and Information-Sharing Network (OGRIN), has developed the following series of training webinars for farmers that includes information on management practices and equipment (such as seed cleaners and grain dehullers) critical for high-quality grain production and processing.
-This work is made possible by an NE SARE Research and Education grant (LNE17-357).
+This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, through the Northeast Sustainable Agriculture Research and Education program under subaward number LNE-357

 Session One, October 19th 2020: Production with a focus on harvesting.
 Harvesting continues to be critical especially for new grain farmers who are not familiar with combines.
 You can watch two videos on NOFA-NJ’s You Tube Channel: 1) The video Grain Growing and Harvesting by Kennette Productions and 2) the full webinar with Elizabeth’s presentation and farmer Scott Morgan’s comments on harvesting and cleaning grain.
 Elizabeth’s PowerPoint presentation can be seen here, Some images from new Winter Wheat growing at North Slope Farm, There are some additional materials on the Growing small grains resource page.